 - Mind the Cushions: The cushions of your boat can also work as flotation devices in a time of emergency.
 So, do not forget to make sure they are in good condition before sailing the boat.

 - Duct Tapes & Garbage Bags: You should always be prepared for the worst scenario.
 Big garbage bags along with duct tape can save your life by stopping water leaks.
 You should always take them in the water.

 - White Vinegar: You will be surprised to know the versatile use of white vinegar.
 Apart from being a good ingredient in your foods, they can save you from uncomfortable itchiness if you get in contact with a jellyfish or pesky mosquitoes.

 Repair Any Dents, Dings And Damaged Seams With Muggy Weld

 Aluminum boat repair is essential before you set out on the spring waters.
-No matter how good you are at aluminum boat maintenance, rusts and defects do occur over the winter.
-So, a proper checking and repair is a must.
+No matter how good you are at aluminum boat maintenance, rust and defects do occur over the winter.
+So, proper checking and repair is a must.